-Moving when you have these potential underlying injuries can cause further injury, intensifying the pain.
+Moving when you have any of these injuries can cause further injury, intensifying the pain.

-If you have a history of ANY of these injuries or suspect that your lifestyle (sports, work, inactivity) may contribute to it, then rest is a better option than simply muscling through it with pain killers.
+If you have a history of ANY of these injuries or suspect that your lifestyle may contribute to it (sports, work, inactivity), then rest is a better than simply muscling through it with medication.

-Spasms are a warning sign that you must not continue to move.
-Your body is literally ‘locking up’ as a protective mechanism to guard you from injuring another part of your back that is weakened or injured.
+That spasm that you have is a nasty but very clear warning sign that you must not continue to move.
+Your body is literally ‘locking up’ to guard you against injuring another part of your back that is weakened or injured.

-Although this ‘locked up’ muscle may be causing you your pain as it tightens, it is not the source of the injury.
+Although this ‘locked up’ muscle may hurt as it tightens, it is not usually the source of the injury.

-Remember, this is only a temporary measure as prolonged immobility can actually worsen the pain.
+Remember though that this is only a temporary measure as prolonged immobility could make things worse.

-Did your spasm occur just as you were reaching for or lifting something?
-Did it happen just out of the blue and during a very routine instance?
-If so, you should follow this One Simple Rule to help reduce your chances of back spasms
+Did your contraction happen while reaching for, or lifting something?
+Did it happen just out of the blue and during a very simple activity?
+If so, you should follow this One Simple Rule to help reduce your chances of back spasms.

 Try to relax your muscles when they are in spasm with slow, deep and controlled breaths.
-I know this is easier said than done.
-It’s pretty painful to breathe deeply when you have a full attack but it will get you to focus more.
+It’s pretty painful to breathe deeply when you have a full attack, but it will get you to focus more.

 We tend to breathe very quickly and shallow when we are in pain.
-Shallow breaths or even holding your breath is a natural reaction to pain but will only add to the discomfort.
+Shallow breaths or even holding your breath is a natural reaction, but will only add to the discomfort.

 Inhale slowly and deeply for a count of 5 seconds, pause 1 second, and exhale 3-4 seconds.
 Do not pause at the end of the exhale.
 Repeat.

 Visualization will help by imagining a tight knot being unraveled as you inhale.
-It helps to picture the muscles extending as you inhale to stretch your rib cage fully.
+Picture the muscles extending as you inhale to stretch your rib cage fully.

 As you try to relax, avoid any movements that allow the muscle to shorten

-Because of the intensity, duration and source of the pain, it is natural to react and to contract your body further.
+Because of the intensity, duration and source of the injury, it is natural to react and to contract your body further.
 Even unwillingly.

 To avoid this, focus on slowly inhaling while at the same time minimizing your movements.
-When in spasm, the reduced circulation and the build up of lactic acid makes the pain feel much worse.
+When in contraction, the reduced circulation and the build up of lactic acid makes you feel much worse.

-Try to lengthen your muscle by extending it, using movement opposite to the contraction of the muscle.
+Try to lengthen your muscles by extending it, using movement opposite to the contraction of the muscle.